Get insider access

 Compared To Other Monitors

 The LG 45GR95QE-B is a fantastic gaming monitor with both a fast 240Hz refresh rate and incredible picture quality thanks to its OLED panel.
 This makes it an ideal choice if you want both of those, but it has some drawbacks.
 The 3440x1440 resolution on the 45-inch screen results in low pixel density, and its aggressive 800R curve can take some time to get used to.
-However, both of those things are personal preferences, so if you don't mind them, this monitor is great.
-You can also consider the Corsair XENEON FLEX 45WQHD240 if you want the large screen and find the curve too aggressive as you can bend its screen.
-If you find the LG too expensive, you can get better picture quality for cheaper with a QD-OLED ultrawide monitor, like the Dell Alienware AW3423DW or the Samsung Odyssey OLED G8/G85SB S34BG85.
+You can also consider the LG 34GS95QE-B if you prefer a smaller ultrawide screen, but if you find the 45GR95QE-B too expensive, you can get better picture quality for cheaper with a QD-OLED ultrawide monitor, like the Dell Alienware AW3423DWF or the Samsung Odyssey OLED G8/G85SB S34BG85.

 See our recommendations for the best 34-49 inch monitors, the best ultrawide gaming monitors, and the best 240Hz monitors.